Skeleton Key

 One-page executive summary and full narrative reports from all analysts.

-After the five Research analysts complete, Skeleton Key produces two synthesis outputs: an executive one-pager and a narrative research report.
+After the five Research analysts complete, Skeleton Key produces two synthesis outputs: a one-page executive summary and a long-form narrative report.
 They're the most-shared Research outputs because they're the easiest to hand to a stakeholder who isn't going to click through five analyst tabs.

 What it produces

-Narrative research report — A long-form document that weaves the evidence, insights, and story from all five analyst dimensions into one cohesive read.
+Full Report: A long-form narrative document that weaves the evidence, insights, and story from all five analyst dimensions into one cohesive read.
 It's written in storyteller cadence rather than bullet-point cadence.
 Expect 5-10 pages of structured prose covering the full picture: market forces, competitor landscape, cultural context, audience intelligence, and social signals.

 Where to find it

 Both reports live on the Research page, accessible after a completed Research run.
-They appear as cards in a Synthesized Reports section above the five analyst tabs.
-From either card you can export the report or view it in full-screen mode.
+They appear in a Synthesized Reports strip above the five analyst tabs, with a left half labeled One-Page Summary and a right half labeled Full Report.
+Each half shows the generation timestamp once ready and opens the report in a full-screen modal when clicked.
+Export options live in the modal toolbar.

 How it works

-After all five analysts finish, the Research page shows a Generate Reports button.
-Clicking it generates both reports in parallel from the five analyst outputs.
-The full Research run takes about 6-8 minutes; report generation takes another 4-6 minutes.
+After all five analysts finish, the Synthesized Reports strip becomes available with a Start button on the right.
+Clicking Start generates both reports in parallel from the five analyst outputs.
+The analyst run takes about 3-4 minutes; report generation takes another 4-5 minutes.

-After you Refine Research, click Generate Reports again to regenerate both reports against the updated analyst outputs.
-There's no way to refine one report independently of the other.
+After you Refine Research, click Start again to regenerate both reports against the updated analyst outputs.
+Both refresh together as a single synthesis pass.

 When to use which

-The executive one-pager is the right format when you're sharing Research with someone who won't read more than a page.
+The One-Page Summary is the right format when you're sharing Research with someone who won't read more than a page.
 It's also a useful introduction to a strategy briefing: give the audience the snapshot, then walk them through the implications.
 If a finding doesn't make the cut in the one-pager, it's still in the relevant analyst tab.

-- Both reports update together.
-When you click Generate Reports, both the one-pager and the narrative report are produced from the same synthesis pass.
+• Both reports update together.
+When you click Start, both the One-Page Summary and the Full Report are produced from the same synthesis pass.
 There's no way to refine one independently.